Adoptions With Love Blog

 No matter which family you choose, know that your child will be raised in a safe, stable, and loving home.
 Adoptions With Love ensures each prospective adoptive family is thoroughly screened through a series of interviews, home visits, and background checks.
 Each family is guaranteed to be healthy and stable – physically, mentally, emotionally, and financially.

-1. Know the legal requirements in Kentucky.
+5. Know the legal requirements in Kentucky.

 Adoption laws vary by state.
-In Kentucky, no parent can sign legal adoption consent forms until at least 72 (about three days) after the baby is born.
+In Kentucky, no parent can sign legal adoption consent forms until at least 72 hours (about three days) after the baby is born.
 This gives you time to meet your child and consider your decision one more time before making it final.

-1. Receive post-placement adoption services.
+6. Receive post-placement adoption services.

 Adoption is a life-changing experience.
 It does not end once you have signed the consent forms.
 Once the adoption is finalized, you can begin your journey toward healing.
 Adoptions With Love offers comprehensive counseling services at no cost to the expectant/birth mother.
 This free service continues up to one year after the adoption is complete.
+We are always here for you.

-How to Prepare for Giving Your Baby Up for Adoption in Kentucky
+How to Prepare for Giving Your Baby up for Adoption in Kentucky

 Knowing the steps to place your baby for adoption in Kentucky is helpful.
 However, going through these steps can be challenging.
 Here are some tips to help you prepare for this journey: